What is my user ID and why do I need it?

 A user ID is required by every user in your organization that needs to sign-in to any Microsoft cloud services that you have subscribed to.

-A user ID is a unique identifier for an account stored in Windows Azure Active Directory (Windows Azure AD) that is intended to represent a single user in your organization.
-User accounts stored in Windows Azure AD are referred to as organizational accounts.
+A user ID is a unique identifier for an account stored in Microsoft Azure Active Directory (Microsoft Azure AD) that is intended to represent a single user in your organization.
+User accounts stored in Azure AD are referred to as organizational accounts.

 The domain you assign to a user ID can be either the default “.onmicrosoft.com” domain that you specified when you first signed up for a Microsoft cloud service or another custom domain that you later registered in your tenant.
 For example, if you specified treyresearch.onmicrosoft.com as your organization’s domain name when you created for your tenant, and you specified a User Name value of natep, your user ID would be firstname.lastname@example.org.